Why Choose Us for Head Gasket Service and Repair On Your Subaru or Euro Vehicle in Ann Arbor?

 What makes a head gasket fail?

 Look at the two figures above.
-On the left is a new head gasket, and on the right is a head gasket taken out of a 120,000 mile Subaru Outback.
+On the bottom / right is a new head gasket, and on the Upper / Left is a head gasket taken out of a 120,000 mile Subaru Outback.
 On the new Subaru Head Gasket, you can see a uniform black coating around each of the openings, which is the sealing material.
 Each of the openings seals a passage where oil or coolant passes.
 The sealing material ensures that the two fluids won’t mix.

 In Figure 3, We zoom in on the lower right corner of the gasket itself.
 The arrow is pointing to the failed area of the gasket.
 Due to the pooling of coolant and oil, the compliant (black) sealing material has been dissolved, and as result, the engine oil and coolant were permitted to mix.
 This resulted in total engine failure in this case.
 This explains WHAT happened.
 This is a very typical failure mode.
 In a properly running engine, the three products of the engine (Oil, Coolant, and Combustion Gas) are kept separate by the head gasket.
 When it fails, two or more of these materials mix, engine failure results.